-Six months after Manhattan’s congestion pricing program took effect on January 5, 2026, the data is available to start judging it.
-Last week, the MTA released its six-month report — required under the program’s federal environmental approval — and the headline numbers are clearer than partisans on either side want to acknowledge.
+Manhattan’s congestion pricing program took effect on January 5, 2025, and more than a year of data is now available to start judging it.
+The MTA and Governor Kathy Hochul have released running updates — at the six-month mark and again on the program’s first anniversary — and the headline numbers are clearer than partisans on either side want to acknowledge.

 The numbers